ecmannn/ecmannn.github.io/_pages/fun-stuff.md

 ## Blog

-I will post write-ups of the small technical and workflow projects behind that productive procrastination here soon.
+I will post write-ups of the small technical and workflow projects behind that productive procrastination here soon (ironic, I know ...).

 [Blog →](/fun-stuff/blog/)